chuang04/CSC4505Project/README.md

 #### ResNet18 / ResNet50
 - Residual Networks (ResNets) use residual connections H(x)=F(x)+x to allow gradients to flow more easily during training, mitigating the vanishing gradient problem in deep networks.
+- Common issue in CNNs is that because there are so many layers, the signal or the improvement from back propogation gets worse leading to the vanishing gradient.
+ResNet, instead of forcing each layer to learn full transformations, it only learns the difference between the input and the desired output.
+H(x) is the output, F(x) is what the layer learns and x is the shortcut basically it doesn't need to change much to get through.
+In medical imaging, this is quite useful because there are often subtle features that deeper networks would be better at, but we don't want the vanishing gradient.

+##### **Architecture:**
-- **Architecture:** Stacked residual blocks with convolution, batch normalization, ReLU, pooling, and global average pooling followed by a fully connected layer.
+- Stacked residual blocks with convolution, batch normalization, ReLU, pooling, and global average pooling followed by a fully connected layer.
+##### **Performance:**
-- **Performance:** Improved over baseline; adding custom layers increased overfitting (train accuracy ~98%, validation F1 ~0.69).
+- Improved over baseline; adding custom layers increased overfitting (train accuracy ~98%, validation F1 ~0.69).

 **Reason:** Widely used CNNs that enable deeper models without degradation; good for benchmarking.

 #### ConvNeXt Tiny
-Modern CNN inspired by Vision Transformers, combining CNN efficiency with transformer-like design choices.
+- Modern CNN inspired by Vision Transformers, combining CNN efficiency with transformer-like design choices.
+ConvNeXt utilizes key components of transformers such as layer normalization instead of batch normalization, large patch sizes instead of smaller kernels and simple feed-forward blocks instead of CNN bottle necks, making it scalable.
+Furthermore instead of bottlenecking, it expands first and then compresses.
+All of this benefits medical imaging because of the expanding nature, leading to more power and detection of subtle differences and abnormalities.
+Furthermore, ConvNeXt that is pretrained on sets like ImageNet allow it for fine tuned tasks in medical imaging.

 ##### Architecture:
 - Stem: 4×4 convolution (stride 4) to reduce resolution
 - 4 stages of repeated ConvNeXt blocks with halving feature map size